kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 ## Workflow as code, not so good idea !
 Airflow dag are defined as python code !
 First look seems to be a good idea but in the fact it can be a very dangerous pattern.
-Lets me explain a real use case.
+Lets me explain with a real use case.

 ```python
 from airflow import DAG